-Preparing for behavioral interview questions for consulting recruiting can be challenging.
+Preparing for behavioral interview questions can be challenging.
 There are endless potential questions that can be asked, so even starting to prepare for them can feel overwhelming.
-But just as there are strategies to study case interviews, there are structured ways to also approach behavioral interviews.
+But just as there are strategies to prepare for the case interview, there are structured ways to also approach behavioral interviews.
 One such strategy is the STAR Method.
-See our star method examples to learn how to give structured answers in your fit interview.
+The STAR method is preferred in Amazon interviews and Delta Airlines interviews, among others.
+Keep reading for star method examples to learn how to give structured answers in your upcoming fit interview!

 What is the STAR Method?

 The STAR Method is an acronym that is best understood by what it stands for:

 - Task – Provide details on your responsibilities

 - Action – Demonstrate how you responded or took charge

 - Result – Explain the impact you made or the lessons you learned

 As you may have guessed, the STAR Method provides you with a structured way to answer behavioral interview questions.
 Without such a strategy, it can be easy to ramble and be unfocused in your responses.
 This is especially true if you’re asked a question you’ve never heard of before and you’re thinking on the spot.

 Now that you know what the STAR Method stands for, let’s go into each component in detail.